The Unsustainable Madness of Industrial Ag

 - dead rivers

-- dead zones in the sea
+- dead zones in seas and lakes

 - destruction of rural communities